Skip to content

 Where to go next

 Read Protocol Model for the wire concepts.
 Use Channels and Peers when you need the runtime presence model.
+Use Public Threads and Direct Rooms when you need to operate the conversation containers.
+Use Network Work to inspect lifecycle-bearing work.
 Use Delivery and Safety before letting agents consume network messages.
 Use Task Ingress when network peers need to create or advance task work.

 For exact commands, use the Network CLI Reference.
 For exact HTTP payloads, use the API Reference.